 Hueston Woods State Park – Ohio Weekend Getaway on the Indiana Border

 Hueston Woods State Park is located just about an hour north of Cincinnati.
 It is surrounded by rural farmland.
 Centrally located in the park, Acton Lake is home to bald eagles and great blue heron with over 150 species of birds making the lake home or passing through in each year.
-With opportunities for kayaking, fishing, boating, and hiking Hueston Woods is a very relaxing place for families to enjoy an Ohio weekend getaway.
+With opportunities for kayaking, fishing, boating, horseback riding, and hiking Hueston Woods is a very relaxing place for families to enjoy an Ohio weekend getaway.

 For those not interested in roughing it at a campsite, the Hueston Woods Lodge and Conference Center has 94 rooms.
 The lodge has a somewhat dated, rustic charm with moss covering the A-frame roof.
 Upon check-in, kids cannot miss a view of the large outdoor pool overlooking Acton Lake; there’s also an indoor pool so the kids can still swim if the weather outside is cool or rainy.
+The lodge rooms are comfortable for families planning a short stay.

 The lodge is ideal for families who just want to have time to play together.
 All sorts of sports equipment is available for check-out at the front desk.
 After hearing his options, my son eagerly made a list of must-do activities for our short stay from playing air-hockey and ping pong inside to exploring the Frisbee disc golf course in the woods.
 The disc golf course had us traipsing through the woods in search of the holes and fishing our Frisbees out of streams due to our poor aim, but it was one of those adventures that my son will be talking about for the rest of the summer.